jundalisay/superb/content/en/research/other/alien/essassani/neutral.md

+---
+title: "Neutrality, Positivity, and Negativity"
+# heading=  "Chapter 10 and 11 of England's Treasure on Foreign Trade by Thomas Mun"
+date: 2020-01-20
+image: "/photos/physics/quasar.jpg"
+description: "The Metaphysics followed by the Essassani"
+---

 +++
+title=  ""
+date=  2020-01-01
+image=  "/photos/physics/quasar.jpg"
-title=  "Neutrality, Positivity, and Negativity" date=  2020-01-01 image=  "/photos/physics/quasar.jpg" description=  "Neutrality, Positivity, and Negativity are the mindsets that are possible.
+description=  "Neutrality, Positivity, and Negativity are the mindsets that are possible.
 The Essassani advocate Positivity and Neutrality, never Negativity"